cmsou/cmsou.github.io/_pages/research.md

 <img src="/images/wordcloud_research.png" width="500">
 </center>
 <center>
-*Wordcloud generated with the noun pharses in the abstracts of my papers.*
+<b>Wordcloud generated with the noun pharses in the abstracts of my papers, updated on 07 July 2023</b>
 </center>

 <br>